AvinashReddyThumu/firstone/README.md

-# 🐼 Hi, I'm Avinash 👋🏻
+# 🐼 Hi, I'm Avinash here... 👋🏻

-💡 Keen to learn new and interesting things
+💡 Keen to learn new and interesting stuff out there

 📚 Currently learning **Python & Data Structures**